top of page

 Mondays 9 am to 12 pm (North)

 Dive into the fascinating world of matter!
 This course explores the building blocks of everything, from tiny atoms to the world around us.
 Through experiments, problem-solving, and engaging activities, you'll: Master the periodic table and atomic structure.
 Unravel the secrets of chemical reactions and how elements transform.
 Explore the properties of solids, liquids, and gases.
 Discover the role of energy in chemical changes.
 Demystify solutions and how concentration affects them.
 Investigate the intriguing world of acids and bases.
 This foundational course prepares you for further exploration in biology, medicine, engineering, and more.
 Curriculum: no books to order.
-Online curriculum is OpenSciEd.org Jessica Reid is a mom of seven, with an age range from 18-3, and joined the homeschooling community in 2017.
+Online curriculum is OpenSciEd.org $75 per semester supplies fee (may be added to the cost of the course and billed the same way) Calculator with base 10 key 3-ring binder Jessica Reid is a mom of seven, with an age range from 18-3, and joined the homeschooling community in 2017.
 Her perspective as a homeschool parent adds to her ability to support the parent in creating the educational opportunity that best fits your student.
 She and her husband, Parker, lived in several states before settling in Alaska in 2015.
 With a Bachelor’s degree in Biology and Developmental Physiology, Jessica brings a deep understanding of science to her teaching, making complex concepts accessible and exciting.
 She is particularly passionate about using hands-on demonstrations and labs to help her students grasp scientific principles through real-world experience.
 Jessica's approach encourages curiosity, critical thinking, and a love for learning in every child she teaches.

 Mr. Michael Pankion